jeremybytes/vslive2022-orlando/VSHOL03-async-programming/Labs/Lab05/Lab05-Instructions.md

 * In the "Parallel.Basic" project, remove the need for the "lock" statements by making the "DisplayPerson" method thread-friendly.

-If you need more assistance, step-by-step instructions are included below.
-Otherwise, **STOP READING NOW**
+If you want more assistance, step-by-step instructions are included below.
+Otherwise, if you'd like to challenge yourself, **STOP READING NOW**

 Review of the "WithAwait" Method
 -------------------------------